Must-See East Village

 St. Marks Place

-Writer Ada Calhoun, who grew up on the block and will release the book St. Marks is Dead in November, says the street is always evolving but remains an exciting place.
+Writer Ada Calhoun, who grew up on the block and wrote about the neighborhood in the recently published book St. Marks is Dead, says the street is always evolving but remains an exciting place.
 "You can still get an egg cream at Gem Spa, the way it was made in 1940," she says.
 Some things never change.

-To wit, still standing are the St. Marks Hotel, a former flophouse where punk musician GG Allin lived; crazy-colorful socks-only store Sock Man; and the long-running Theatre 80.
+To wit, still standing are the St. Marks Hotel, a former flophouse where punk musician GG Allin lived, and the long-running Theatre 80.
 The theater is adjoined with absinthe specialist William Barnacle Tavern, which occupies the digs of a Prohibition-era speakeasy.
-Harking back to a more recent past, reliable punky vintage shop Trash and Vaudeville sells leather and leopard-print styles, along with—what else?—studs.
-Owner-stylist Jimmy Webb says the boutique adheres to the philosophy of "tighter and lower."
-At Search and Destroy, another punk-clothing emporium, everything on offer is secondhand and slightly bizarre—from fetish gear and vintage apparel to pop-culture ephemera from decades past. —CP
+At Search and Destroy, a punk-clothing emporium, everything on offer is secondhand and slightly bizarre—from fetish gear and vintage apparel to pop-culture ephemera from decades past. —CP